 Each year, the Dean’s International Research Grant program awards $2,500 to up to 10 students to fund independent travel that informs their research and provides an experience related to their creative or intellectual trajectory.
 Samuel Lo, a senior in the Department of Photography + Film, received a grant to travel to Hong Kong.
 Here, Lo reflects on his experience retracing his father’s history and better understanding his own identity.

-In May, my father and I travelled to Hong Kong, where he immigrated to America from in 1971.
+In May, my father and I traveled to Hong Kong, where he immigrated to America from in 1971.
 We visited numerous specific sites from his family and childhood history, along with those we visited with other members from my family back in 2011, my first visit to the city.
 At those sites, and those along our travels in between, I took photographs, objects, audio recordings, and notes.

 I had never seen these locations, and there were no photos or images of them, so I created ‘myths’ of what they looked like—what pre-1974 Hong Kong was.
 During the course of this trip, I specifically focused on these myths: the stories of my father’s life in Hong Kong that I had slowly uncovered throughout my childhood from my father and mother, amalgamated with my imaginings and interpretations of them.

 Being physically present in these spaces—seeing, smelling, hearing, tasting, and touching them—allowed me to observe and explore their physical history, as well as become a part of it.

 Even though I had visited Hong Kong once before, I was young, and my family primarily visited tourist locations.
 The Hong Kong side of my identity was not satiated; I yearned to make a pilgrimage back, to confront and become a part of my origin.